Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 ##  Delete a cost center

 You can delete a cost center, for example if it is no longer applicable.
-If a date is displayed in the *Active from* column, the cost center is currently in use and cannot be deleted.
+If a posting period is displayed in the *Active from* column, the cost center is currently in use and cannot be deleted.

 #### Prerequisites